RafeKettler/magicmethods/magicmethods.markdown

         meter = Meter()
         foot = Foot()

+##<a id="copying" href="#copying">Copying</a>##

+Sometimes, particularly when dealing with mutable objects, you want to be able to copy an object and make changes without affecting what you copied from.
+This is where Python's [`copy`](http://docs.python.org/library/copy.html) comes into play.
+However (fortunately), Python modules are not sentient, so we don't have to worry about a Linux-based robot uprising, but we do have to tell Python how to efficiently copy things.

+`__copy__(self)`
+:   Defines behavior for `copy.copy()` for instances of your class. `copy.copy()` returns a _shallow copy_ of your object -- this means that, while the instance itself is a new instance, all of its data is referenced -- i.e., the object itself is copied, but its data is still referenced (and hence changes to data in a shallow copy may cause changes in the original).

+`__deepcopy__(self, memodict={})`
+:    Defines behavior for `copy.deepcopy()` for instances of your class. `copy.deepcopy()` returns a _deep copy_ of your object -- the object _and_ its data are both copied. `memodict` is a cache of previously copied objects -- this optimizes copying and prevents infinite recursion when copying recursive data structures.
+When you want to deep copy an individual attribute, call `copy.deepcopy()` on that attribute with `memodict` as the first argument.

+What are some use cases for these magic methods?
+As always, in any case where you need more fine-grained control than what the default behavior gives you.
+For instance, if you are attempting to copy an object that stores a cache as a dictionary (which might be large), it might not make sense to copy the cache as well -- if the cache can be shared in memory between instances, then it should be.

 ##<a id="pickling" href="#pickling">Pickling Your Objects</a>##

 If you spend time with other Pythonistas, chances are you've at least heard of pickling.
 Pickling is a serialization process for Python data structures, and can be incredibly useful when you need to store an object and retrieve it later (usually for caching).
 It's also a major source of worries and confusion.